Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Breakthrough With George Orbelian.md

 Below I begin to weave and interlink the solutions and concepts with the [[Lionsberg System and Approach]], and make the combination available to the public for the first time.

 The post below is at present 7% complete - and already brimming with useful information for [[The Movement]].
+(Note to self - left off at page 6 of 84).

 ## Selected Quotes